IfcSharp/IfcSharpApps/README.md

 # IfcSharpApps

-IfcSharpApps contains examples of using the IfcSharpLibrary.
+IfcSharpApps contains examples of using the IfcSharpLibrary, in order to compile the given examples one must also download the sources from https://github.com/IfcSharp/IfcSharpLibrary.